 - Ensure that an institutional or departmental link exists between your home university and your proposed UK university - this link must be greater than simply a collaboration between individuals;

-- Be available to start your academic studies in the UK by the start of the UK academic year in September/October 2020;
+- Be available to start your academic studies in the UK by January 2022;

 - Be unable to afford to study in the UK without this scholarship;